 Academic Polices for Graduate Programs

 These policies apply to all students in graduate programs except for students in the International Ph.D. program unless they are currently enrolled in regularly scheduled courses.
+For a list of all non-academic Seminary polices please see the Official Policies and Procedures in the Student Handbook.

 The Dean will assign a faculty advisor to the student upon acceptance to the program.
 Students may change academic advisors with the permission of both the old and new advisor and the Academic Dean.